 Koru with her masts stepped

-The yacht was seen for the first time in her final form on the dock in the Port of Rotterdam.
-Her trio of masts was stepped here to avoid having to dismantle any bridges to allow the Oceanco giant yacht to pass under.
+The yacht, formerly known as Y721, was seen for the first time in her final form on the dock in the Port of Rotterdam.
+Her trio of masts were stepped here to avoid having to dismantle any bridges to allow the Oceanco giant yacht to pass under.
 The maximum height of the bridge is 70 metres; the masts on Koru are thought to measure between 65 and 85 metres.
 The first images of Koru indicate the yacht will have plenty of features for her owner to enjoy, including an aft deck pool and a large, uncluttered sundeck.

 Koru launched

-The 125.8-metre yacht was moved from Oceanco’s primary facilities at the crack of dawn to enter the final stages of construction.
+As the 125.8-metre yacht hit the water, she was moved from Oceanco’s primary facilities at the crack of dawn to enter the final stages of construction.
 The hull was transported via Dordrecht and Spijkenisse (Oude Maas), and her masts were transported separately via the slightly shorter Rotterdam Centre (Nieuwe Maas).

 Koru moves through the Dutch canals